Investor Relations

 The OKI Group's products and services effectively utilize the OKI Group's own technologies, as reflected in their performance across a wide range of aspects.
 On the other hand, we respect the intellectual property of others and conduct infringement prevention investigations to ensure that we do not conduct such investigations without permission into the OKI Group's products and services.

 Among other activities, the specialized intellectual property (IP) and legal sections undertake a careful review of such contracts.
+At the same time, we are actively engaged in the development and assignment of specialized human resources and in cooperation with experienced and knowledgeable lawyers in Japan and overseas.

 The OKI Group strives to control, as much as possible, the impact of risks related to intellectual property-related contracts or technological assistance.

-9. Quality risks
+10. Quality risks

 In response, in line with the OKI Group's Quality Philosophy, the Group strives to improve quality in business processes from product planning through manufacture, maintenance, and operations by assigning quality responsibility and authority to each business and maintaining a quality management system tailored to the characteristics of each individual business.